RandonSRProctor/new-computer-setup/2022-sequential-install.md

-# Sequential Installation 2022
+# Sequential Installation and Setup - 2022

-This is an in-order list of installations that I used to set up my M1 2021 Macbook Air.
+This is an in-order list of installations, configurations, and setup steps that I used to set up my M1 2021 Macbook Air.

-You don't *have* to install in this order, but your life will be a lot easier if you do.
+You don't *have* to set things up in this order, but your life will be a lot easier if you do.

 1. **Chrome**